Triple Crown of Thoroughbred Racing

 The Triple Crown of Thoroughbred Racing, often shortened to Triple Crown, is a series of horse races for Thoroughbreds, often restricted to three-year-olds.
 Winning all three of these Thoroughbred horse races is considered the greatest accomplishment in Thoroughbred racing.
-The term originated in mid-19th-century England and nations where Thoroughbred racing is popular each have their own Triple Crown series.
+The term originated in mid-19th-century England and nations where Thoroughbred racing is popular, each having their own Triple Crown series.

-English Triple Crowns
+England

 In England, where the term Triple Crown originated with West Australian's three wins in 1853, it is made up of: